YahiaBakour/Utility-Data-Viewer/README.md

 ### Software used for testing and debugging
 - Microsoft Visual Studio
 - Git & heroku-cli

+### Libraries used for the awesome stuff:
+- http://www.chartjs.org/ (React Chart js2 has amazing and easily scalable charts)
+- React & ReactDOM Libraries
+- Yarn & Npm for downloading libraries.
+- WebPack for React.

 ### technologies used:
 - JavascriptXML